 Once you meet your deductible, your coverage kicks in 100%.
 High Deductible Plan F will pick up your portion of Medicare cost-sharing for the rest of the year.

-Any costs out of your pocket for Parts A and B services have been credited to the deductible.
-These are services like the Part A and B deductibles, co-pays, or coinsurance.
+Any costs out of your pocket for Parts A and B services get counted towards the deductible.
+These services include Medicare Part A and B deductibles, co-pays, or coinsurance.
 These will also include excess charges.

-The cost is between $40 to $90 a month.
+This Medicare Supplement Insurance costs between $30 to $90 a month.
 The actual premium will vary based on your age and the resident state.

-What is the difference between the High Deductible Plan F and the High Deductible Plan G?
+High Deductible Plan F and the High Deductible Plan G Differences

 HDF and HDG are essentially the same plans.
 Both have the same deductible.
 Once reached, all out-of-pocket costs for Part A or B services are covered.